alexhuynh0530/stock-analysis/README.md

 Steve has created an excel file containing the stock data and has asked us to help him analyze it.
 By using Excel and VBA, we automate the analysis using code and built-in macros to run scripts that finds the total daily volume and yearly return for each stock.
 The results will help Steve show his parents the performance of the green energy stocks and help them decide if DAQO is a good investment.

 In this anlysis, we will use the results of our script to compare the stock performance between 2017 and 2018.
-In additon, we have refactored the original code and will analyze and compare the new refactored code versus the old code, as well as discuss the difference in execution times between the two.
+In additon, we have refactored the original code and will analyze and compare the new refactored code versus the old code.
+We will also discuss the difference in execution times between the two.

 ## Results